Skip navigation

 Urobilinogen in Urine

-What is a Urobilinogen in Urine Test?
+What is a urobilinogen in urine test?

+A urobilinogen in urine test measures the amount of urobilinogen in your urine (pee).
 Urobilinogen comes from bilirubin.
 Your body makes bilirubin during the normal process of breaking down old red blood cells.
 Your liver uses the bilirubin to make bile, a fluid that helps you digest food in your intestines.
-Some bile flows through ducts (small tubes) from your liver directly into your intestines.
+Some bile flows through your bile ducts (small tubes) from your liver directly into your intestines.
 The rest is stored in your gallbladder for when you need it.

 Good bacteria in your intestines breaks down the bilirubin in your bile and makes urobilinogen.
 Some of the urobilinogen leaves your body in your stool (poop).
 Some of it enters your bloodstream and returns to your liver, where it's "recycled" into bile.
-A small amount of urobilinogen leaves your body in urine.
+Normal urine contains some urobilinogen.

-Little or no urobilinogen in urine may mean that something is blocking bile from flowing into your intestines.
 High levels of urobilinogen in urine may be a sign that:

 • Your liver is making too much bilirubin because your body breaks down red blood cells faster than it can make them.
 This condition is called hemolytic anemia.